 May this be of benefit to all beings.
 If you would like to support my work, pictures from the meditative artwork collection may be purchased at Photoshelter (link coming soon) in many different digital and analog forms.

-Now available on amazon as paperback and e-book:
+Now available as paperback and e-book:

 LOKAH SAMASTAH SUKHINO BHAVANTU.

 MAY ALL BEINGS BE CONNECTED, LIVE IN HARMONY AND EXPERIENCE HAPPINESS.

 MÖGEN ALLE WESEN VERBUNDEN SEIN, IN HARMONIE LEBEN UND WOHLGEFÜHL ERFAHREN.